 Restraint minimisation and safe practice policies and procedures are in place.
-At the time of the audit, the service had three residents using restraints and three residents with an enabler.
+At the time of the audit, the service had three residents using restraints (lap belts) and no residents with an enabler.
+Staff receive training in restraint minimisation and management of challenging behaviours.
+Assessed risks are documented in care plans.
+Ongoing restraint assessments, monitoring and evaluation occurs.
+The service and organisation regularly review restraint use and strive to minimise the use of restraint.